robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Who?"

 Charlie startled slightly.
-He frowned, trying to remember.

-"I think her name was Lily."
-He gave a nod.
-"Yeah, that was it."
+"Lily."

 He removed his denim jacket.

-Mara picked up a spiral notebook.
-She fixed her gaze on his face.
+Mara picked up a spiral notebook and fixed her gaze on his face.

 "Your first task this morning is to get details on how that garment failed.
 From Lily."

 "But—" He threw a puzzled look at the window.

-"She's an actress in the marketplace."
+"She's an actress in the palace."

 His eyes went a bit wider as she handed him the spiral notebook and the chemise.